All 17 projects and 7 thematic funds were completed by December 2019. Most of the initial objectives were achieved and in some projects even exceeded.

 Prevention and security

-Switzerland is supporting the reform of the Romanian police.
-Around 2,500 police officers took part in training courses on communication and mediation, both of which are indispensable skills for community policing.
+Switzerland supported the reform of the Romanian police.
+Around 3,000 police officers took part in training courses on communication and mediation, both of which are indispensable skills for community policing.
 In addition, 240 officers took a course in Romani to learn the language of the Roma.
-This is helping to improve safety in rural areas.
-Furthermore, one workshop has been set up in which offenders perform services in communities.
+This is helping to improve security in rural areas.
+Furthermore, a workshop was set up where offenders perform community service.
 Exchanging prison sentences for community service increases the chances of reintegration.

-Switzerland has lent its support to about 40 partnership projects which promote the exchange of knowledge and experience between Swiss and Romanian institutions.
-Around 200 experts in fields such as environmental protection, social welfare and health, have benefited from this.
-Around 100 Romanian non-governmental organisations active in these fields also received funding.
-As the mouthpiece of civil society, NGOs must actively participate in political decision-making processes and be able to expand their institutional capacities.
+Switzerland has lent its support to 42 partnership projects which promote the exchange of knowledge and experience between Swiss and Romanian institutions.
+This has benefited some 200 experts in fields such as environmental protection, social welfare and health.
+Around 100 Romanian NGOs received financial contributions.
+As the mouthpiece of civil society, these NGOs actively participated in political decision-making processes and were able to expand their institutional capacities.
+This benefited some 260,000 people who were targeted through various NGO activities (campaigns, training, information events, etc.).